Grow Deep Counseling workshops are presented by Kristin Ryan Easley, MS, LPC, NCC, CPCS, ACS unless otherwise noted.

 - Define supervision

-- Discuss the process of becoming a supervisor and the role of supervision
+- Discuss the process of becoming a supervisor

 - Provide an understanding of the supervisory relationship

 2022 dates: Friday, February 25; Friday, June 10.
 Time: 9:00am- 4:00pm

 Supervision is a multifaceted process.
 It should be done with intention and after acquiring sufficient knowledge and skills to benefit and advance all those involved, including clients.
 This workshop will provide practical guidance, in areas such as approaches and the process of supervision, supervisory techniques and the monitoring and evaluation of supervisees, to assist clinicians in their work as supervisors.
 For supervisors and those considering the practice of supervision.

 - Present brief overview of supervision models and approaches for increased knowledge